 The workbook for this course consists of 82 pages for the student and a 40-page answer key at the back.
 The answer key has answers only for the predictable questions or the writing assignments that require specific information.
 The pages are perforated for easy removal, and it makes the most sense to give students the pages they need each week and keep the answer key in the book.

 The writing assignments are excellent.
-Some assignments, require students to narrate what they know on topics, such as the one for Chapter 23 which has the student write summaries about Martin Luther, John Calvin, and King Henry VIII.
-Some require significant understanding, such as the one for Chapter 29 that asks students to explain the Immaculate Conception.
-And other writing assignments require personal responses, such as the one in Chapter 30 that asks students to “make a list of 10 things you can do in your daily life to live like St. Thérèse.
+Some assignments, require students to narrate what they know on topics, such as the assignment for Chapter 23 which has students write summaries about Martin Luther, John Calvin, and King Henry VIII.
+Some assignments require significant understanding, such as the one for Chapter 29 that asks students to explain the Immaculate Conception.
+And other writing assignments require personal responses, such as the one in Chapter 30 that asks students to “Make a list of 10 things you can do in your daily life to live like St. Thérèse.
 What small acts of kindness can you do for those around you?
 What hidden ways can you draw closer to Jesus?”
-The last writing assignment highlights another feature of this course—that some information and activities are intended to help students develop in personal holiness.
+This particular writing assignment highlights another feature of this course—that some information and activities are intended to help students develop in personal holiness.

 The Story of the Church is an excellent course for Catholic students at this level.
 It introduces them to Church history without overwhelming them.
 And the support activities in the workbook are outstanding.